Channel Incentives

 It’s important for customers to understand how loyalty points are earned and how they can be used effectively.
 Keeping track of the value of loyalty points and understanding the redemption options can help customers make the most of their loyalty reward memberships.

-How to structure a points-based loyalty program
+How to structure a points-based loyalty programme

 7 Set clear objectives